 Hotel Mandir Palace – Stay like a King

 This palace converted into hotel is now famous as Hotel Mandir Palace.
-The hotel also includes galleries and museums which are open to the visitors.
+The hotel also includes galleries and museums which are open to visitors.
 The temple premise is also open to all the visitors from where one can observe the intricate carvings on the palace walls.
-The Hotel and the restaurant area are restricted for the public.
+The Hotel and the restaurant area are restricted to the public.
 The palace is the current residence of the royal family.

-The most famous architecture in the palace is the ‘Tazia’ tower built by a muslim architect of the city who moved to Pakistan after the partition.
+The most famous architecture in the palace is the ‘Tazia’ tower built by a Muslim architect of the city who moved to Pakistan after the partition.
 The ‘Tazia’ tower has a number of intricately carved balconies which are so beautiful that it has become the face of Jaisalmer tourism.

 Nachna Haveli – Dine like a King

 On the road towards the forts lies a beautiful haveli to give you a royal dining experience.
 The restaurant is named as Saffron restaurant which has a terrace area that gives you the beautiful night view of the ‘Tazia’ tower and the terrace of Mandir Palace.
-Sipping on a cup of coffee as the sky turns deep orange creating a magical effect on the Golden City is an experience of a life time.
+Sipping on a cup of coffee as the sky turns deep orange creating a magical effect on the Golden City is an experience of a lifetime.

 The Royal Palace – The Abandoned Royal Resident

-Located inside the fort premise at dussera chowk, the palace was the old residence of the royal family.
+Located inside the fort premise at Dussera chowk, the palace was the old residence of the royal family.
 The museum inside the palace exhibits the attires, palanquins, lavish beds and other things used by the royal family.
 The palace also has the gold idol of goddess Parvati which is taken in a procession to Shiva temple in Gadisar Lake during a ‘Gaur’ festival.
 The idol is kept under 24 hours protection and is taken out only for the procession.

 Roaming around in the balconies meant for the ladies of the royal family, from where they could see all the festivities going on in Dussera Chowk, gives you a royal feel.
-The king used to sit on the marble seat placed on the huge stairs outside the palace and from there , he gave required commands to the attendants.
+The king used to sit on the marble seat placed on the huge stairs outside the palace and from there, he gave required commands to the attendants.